cmu-delphi/delphi-epidata/docs/about_delphi.md

 ---
-title: The Delphi Research Group
+title: About Delphi
-nav_order: 6
+nav_order: 60
 has_children: false
 ---